eusip/audiocraft/docs/DATASETS.md

 # AudioCraft datasets

-Our dataset manifest files consist in 1-json-per-line files, potentially gzipped, as `data.jsons` or `data.jsons.gz` files.
+Our dataset manifest files consist in 1-json-per-line files, potentially gzipped, as `data.jsonl` or `data.jsonl.gz` files.
 This JSON contains the path to the audio file and associated metadata.
 The manifest files are then provided in the configuration, as `datasource` sub-configuration.
 A datasource contains the pointers to the paths of the manifest files for each AudioCraft stage (or split) along with additional information